unbxd/search-JS-library/docs/configurations/BreadCrumbConfig.md

 Required
 {: .label .label-red }

-Turn this flag on if you want to show breadcrumbs (if it is available) on your page
+Turn this flag on if you want to show breadcrumbs (if it is available) on your page.

 ### Default Value
 {: .no_toc }